jvcoutinho/lambda/README.md

-# lambda
+## Lambda

-A Go library with utilities for manipulating and creating collections.
+A library written in Go with utilities for manipulating collections, such as [slices](./slices) and [maps](./maps), and new collections missing from the standard package.